nuejs/nue/packages/nuejs.org/vision/index.md

 ## Phase 4: Cloud
 _Expected release: September 2025_

-On the final pahse it's time squeeze everything out from the cloud.
+This is the final phase and it's time to squeeze everything out from the cloud.
 It starts with a command that makes world-class web development accessible to everyone:

 ``` sh
 nue push